 “Such a beautiful lavender” -Tracy Powell-Taylor

-“Such a beautiful lavender, fluoride free toothpaste.
+“Such a beautiful lavender, fluoride-free toothpaste.
 The lavender water is so soothing and calming, and tastes so lovely.
 Also, to my surprise, the shade of the toothpaste is a gorgeous lavender colour too.
-I was amazed how gentle this toothpaste is, and mint free, as I find mint can be too overpowering.
-Using this toothpaste made my mouth feel completely soothed, and teeth gently cleaned.
+I was amazed by how gentle this toothpaste is, and mint-free, as I find mint can be too overpowering.
+Using this toothpaste made my mouth feel completely soothed, and my teeth were gently cleaned.
 The relaxing effects of lavender are very calming.
-Absolutely delighted with the product, delivery was prompt, and the subscription option offered, is value for money.”
+Absolutely delighted with the product, delivery was prompt, and the subscription option offered is value for money.”

 “Good stuff” -Penny P